BorisCutos/evaluacion/README.md

 	This program is compiled with Java 8, created in NETBEANS IDE and maven project.

-	The source code is in the attached  directory : "evaluation"
+	The source code is in the attached  directory : "evaluation" (inside of evaluacion)

 	The main class is the Frame "Principal" in "evaluation.Principal"